 This efficient and comfortable experience shows patients that your practice is committed to providing the highest standard of care.
 Clear and quick communication between your practice and the digital dental lab also ensures that every case proceeds smoothly, fostering a collaborative environment that ultimately leads to superior patient outcomes and positive reviews.

-Reduce Remakes and Maximize Value
+Reduce Remakes and Chairside Adjustments

 Remakes are a drain on your practice’s time, resources, and profitability.
 By minimizing the potential for human error, a digital workflow significantly reduces the rate of ill-fitting or inaccurate restorations.
 The precision of digital scans and CAD/CAM milling ensures a consistent, high-quality result with every case, which means fewer costly remakes.